 Blocked Accounts: The creation of a bank or other account by court order; a court order is required to withdraw and deposit funds.

-Certified Probate Real Estate Specialist: A licensed real estate agent or broker with specialized training and certified in probate real estate.
+Certified Probate Real Estate Specialist: A licensed real estate agent or broker with specialized training and certification in probate real estate.

 Codicil: A Codicil is a written supplement, or amendment, to an existing Will.